How to run speed networking rounds without repeat conversations

 Repeated short conversations are more noticeable

-In a networking format, a repeated pairing is not a minor issue — it directly reduces the value of the next round.
+In a networking format, repeated pairings quickly reduce the value of the next round.

 Example networking setup